BILINGUAL SHOPIFY · BUILT IN JAPAN

 Why are you cheaper than a Japanese Shopify agency?

-I build AI-native — best-in-class models do the heavy lifting, without the project managers, account teams, or Plus-tier minimums a legacy agency bills you for.
-You get the same build quality and direct access to the person doing the work, at a solo rate.
+No project managers, no account team, no Plus-tier minimum, and AI doing the work that used to be billed by the hour.
+You get the same build quality and direct access to the person doing it, at a solo rate.
 Builds typically run $2,500–$18,000 depending on scope.

 How fast can a bilingual store launch?